Is Prozac Addictive? What You Need To Know

 Common Side Effects of Prozac or Fluoxetine

-Here are some common side effects associated with Prozac (also known as fluoxetine):
+Here are some common Prozac side effects associated with Prozac (also known as fluoxetine):

-Nausea is one of the most common side effects, and it is often experienced in the initial stages of using the medication.
+Nausea: One of the most common side effects, often experienced in the initial stages of using the medication.
 It can be mild to moderate and often resolves over time as your body gets acclimatized to the drug.

-Prozac is known to affect weight.
-Some people may gain a few extra pounds, while others may shed a few.
+Weight Changes: Prozac is known to affect weight.
+Some people may experience weight gain, while others may have weight loss.
 These changes can differ for different people and may depend on factors such as diet and physical activity.

 Withdrawal Woes: What happens when you stop using Prozac?